 The disciples had come near to Jesus when they witnessed an impressive supernatural feat.
-Jesus had just gotten angry at a fig tree that had not borne any fruit when He was hungry.
+Jesus had just become angry at a fig tree that had not borne any fruit when He was hungry.
 He had then cursed the fig tree so that it immediately withered like some stop-motion photography in an old science fiction movie.
-This actual event was so profound that the disciples questioned him about how this could happen.
+This event was so profound that the disciples questioned him about how this could happen.
 Jesus answered with a famous quote that usually goes dismissed among Christians today:

 “He said to them, “Because of your little faith.
 For truly, I say to you, if you have faith like a grain of mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move, and nothing will be impossible for you.”